 Self-compassion – Say “I love you” – Snuggle your pet – Cry when you need to – Fight for a social justice cause – Tell a joke – Read affirmations aloud – Watch a funny or sad movie – Start a hobby – Buy yourself a present – Tell yourself: “You are amazing” “You are enough” “You are worth it.”

 Seek to know who you are – Foster friendships – Go on dates – Decide what you want in life – Plan short and long-term goals – Make a vision board – Get out of debt – Learn a new skill – Get coffee with a friend – Relax – Write a poem or a book – Spend time with your family – Play an instrument or sing

 Join a spiritual community – Read your Bible – Go out in nature – Meditate – Sing – Be Inspired – Dance – Play with children – Watch sunsets – Find a spiritual mentor – Volunteer for a cause – Dip your toes in the ocean – Light a candle – Begin to forgive yourself

-I have created a printable Self-Care Like A Boss Chart to help you remember what you can do to take care of yourself.
+I have created a printable Self-Care Like A Boss Chart to help you remember what you can do to care for yourself.
 I would love to give it to you.
 It is found in my Resource Library.
-If you don’t have the password yet, you can get it by subscribing to my newsletter in the sidebar or at the bottom of this post.
+If you don’t have the password, you can get it by subscribing to my newsletter in the sidebar or at the bottom of this post.

 Don’t allow other things to become a priority over you.
 This is your time each week to become a better you!